Privacy and cookies policy

 1.4 The data controller is the Company.

-1.5 In this Policy, Data Protection Law means the General Data Protection Regulation (Regulation (EU) 2016/679) (“GDPR”) and any equivalent legislation amending, supplementing or replacing the GDPR.
+1.5 In this Policy, Data Protection Law means the General Data Protection Regulation (Regulation (EU) 2016/670) (“GDPR”), which has now been incorporated into UK and is known as UK GDPR, and any equivalent legislation amending, supplementing or replacing the GDPR.

 2.1 This Policy applies to any persons that provide personal data through the methods described in paragraph 1.2.
 This may include our current and prospective clients’ personnel; our joint venture partners’ personnel; third parties with whom we have contact by virtue of providing our services (e.g. third party payers of invoices); contractors/ suppliers and their personnel; those with whom we work in the context of our corporate responsibility initiatives; those who submit correspondence to us or whose details are otherwise entered into our systems and portals; and any visitor to our offices and projects.

 2.2 Where you provide personal data about you, your personnel or other third parties (e.g. if you are a recruitment agent), you warrant that you have the consent of the individual to do this and that the information is accurate and up-to-date.
 You will inform us if the wishes of the individual or any information changes.

 2.3 Pages of the Company website may, from time to time, contain links to and from the websites of advertisers and partners.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that the Company does not accept any responsibility or liability for these policies or use of the website.
 Please check these policies before you submit any personal data to these websites.

 3.1 Your personal data will only be processed for the purposes set out below and in accordance with Data Protection Law.
 The Company will not process your personal data in any manner incompatible with these purposes unless we are required to do so by law.

 3.2 The Company may hold and process your personal data for the following purposes: